Part of the Communicable Disease Control Manual

 - AS/NZS 4187:2003 Cleaning, Disinfecting and Sterilising Reusable Medical and Surgical Instruments and Equipment, and Maintenance of Associated Environments in Health Care Facilities.

 Medical officers of health are responsible for health education in the event of a cluster of cases.
-For details on communication with the community and other health professionals, see the Guidelines for Tuberculosis Control in New Zealand 2010 (Ministry of Health 2010).
+See also the Guidelines for Tuberculosis Control in New Zealand 2019 (Ministry of Health 2019).

 Ensure complete case information is entered into EpiSurv.